cansat-ptl/cubesat-web/Readme.md

 ## Running project:
 - `npm run serve` to start live server
-- `npm run build` to build for testing (all css files will be deleted to improve performance)
+- `npm run build` to build for testing
-- `npm run production` to build for production (same as above, use inline)
+- `npm run production` to build for production

 ## Docker
 Makefile is included to automate build of nginx docker container